Dr. Brian May, Angelo State University President

 In 1994, Dr. May returned to teach at ASU as an assistant professor and research scientist.
 He also became president of the Alumni Association, which is one thing about Angelo State University that he truly loves.
 Upon his graduation, there was certainly an alumni association, but there was nowhere it could call home.
 So he and fellow alumni took part in designing and raising funds for the LeGrand Alumni and Visitors Center.
 His parents also played a significant role in the building of LeGrand Center.
 They took pride and joy in the project as all four of their children graduated from ASU.
 They wanted to do their part in making the idea happen.

 From there, Dr. May set his sights on university administration.
-In 2007, along with his full-time professor duties, he assumed the role of special assistant to the president, and in 2009, he was selected as dean of the College of Graduate Studies.
+In 2007, along with his full-time professor duties, he assumed the role of special assistant to the president, and in 2009, he was selected as dean of the College of Graduate Studies and Research.
 In this role, he witnessed the rate of graduate enrollment increase by 66 percent over four years.
 In 2011, he served as provost and vice president for academic affairs, and in 2012 was selected from a field of 60 applicants as the fifth president of Angelo State University.

 Dr. May met his wife, Patti, at ASU, and they had two daughters, Mackenzie and Morgan, who have kept the ASU family tradition going.